HL7/codex-radiation-therapy/input/pagecontent/building_on_mcode.md

   * CodeX RT extends the base profile by adding:
     * Adding identifiers for official and display names
     * Extending the [mCODE DoseDeliveredToVolume] extension with:
-      * booleans indicating that the dose is a Point or Primary Plan dose, and indicating whether fractionan was uniform
+      * booleans indicating that the dose is a Point or Primary Plan dose, and indicating whether the fractionation was uniform
     * Extending the [mCODE modalityAndTechnique] extension with:
       * an EnergyOrIsotope extension
       * a TreatmentApplicatorType extension